neoatlantis/tkyml/README.md

         widgetName1:
             - click     # bind the click event to `widgetName1`

-The event handler will be assumed to be `widgetName1_click`.
-You need to write a function and associate it to the TKYML instance.
+The event handler will be assumed like `widgetName1_click`.
+You need to write a function and associate it to the TKYML instance under this name.
 If the callback function doesn't exist, TKYML will simply do nothing.

 ### Grids

 By default grids are not adjusted when window is resized.
-You need to configure grids' rows and columns, and assign them **weights**.
+You need to configure grids' rows and columns, and assign them **weight**s.
 To do this, put values in `grids:` section:

     grids: